corentin-ryr/MultiMedEval/readme.md

-# MultiMedBench
+# MultiMedEval

-MultiMedBench is a library to evaluate the performance of Vision-Language Models (VLM) on medical domain tasks.
+MultiMedEval is a library to evaluate the performance of Vision-Language Models (VLM) on medical domain tasks.
 The goal is to have a set of benchmark with a unified evaluation scheme to facilitate the development and comparison of medical VLM.
 We include 12 tasks representing a range of different imaging modalities.